Accelerating Simulation of Stiff Nonlinear Systems using Continuous-Time Echo State Networks: Continuous-Time Echo State Networks

-Here we describe a new variant of ESNs which we call continuous-time echo state networks (CTESNs).
+To solve these issues, we introduce a new variant of ESNs, which we call continuous-time echo state networks (CTESNs), which allows for an underlying adaptive time process while avoiding gradient pathologies in training.
 Let $N$ be the dimension of our model, and let $P$ be a Cartesian space of parameters under which the model is expected to operate.
-The CTESN of dimension $N_R$ is defined as
+The CTESN of with reservoir dimension $N_R$ is defined as

-where $A$ is a fixed sparse random graph of dimension $N_R \times N_R$ and $W_{in}$ is a fixed random dense matrix of dimensions $N_R \times N$.
-Given these fixed values, the readout matrix $W_{out}$ is the only trained portion of this network and is obtained through a least squares fit against the original timeseries.
+where $A$ is a fixed sparse random matrix of dimension $N_R \times N_R$ and $W_{hyb}$ is a fixed random dense matrix of dimensions $N_R \times N$.
+The term $W_{hyb}x(p^*, t)$ represents a ``hybrid'' term that incorporates physics information into the reservoir \cite{pathak2018hybrid}, namely a solution at some point in the parameter space of the dynamical system.
+Given these fixed values, the readout matrix $W_{out}$ is the only trained portion of this network and is obtained through a least squares fit of the reservoir ODE solution against the original timeseries.
+We note that in this study we choose $f=\text{tanh}$ and $g=\text{id}$ for all of our examples.

-To obtain a surrogate that predicts the dynamics at new physical parameters, the reservoir projection $W_{out}$ is fit against many solutions at $p_1, \dots, p_n$, where $n$ is the number of training data points sampled from the parameter space.
+To obtain a surrogate that predicts the dynamics at new physical parameters, the reservoir projection $W_{out}$ is fit against many solutions at parameters $\{p_1, \dots, p_n\}$, where $n$ is the number of training data points sampled from the parameter space.
 Using these fits, an interpolating function $W_{out}(p)$ between the matrices can be trained.
-For the examples in this paper, we have sampled the high-dimensional spaces using a Sobol low-discrepancy sequence \cite{sobol2011construction} and interpolated the $W_{out}$ using a radial basis function provided by Surrogates.jl \footnote{https://github.com/SciML/Surrogates.jl}.
-A prediction $\hat{x}(t)$ for a parameter vector $\hat{p}$ that is not in the training set would simply be:
+A prediction $\hat{x}(t)$ for at physical parameters $\hat{p}$ is thus given by:

 A strong advantage of our method is its ease of implementation and ease of training.
 Global $L_2$ fitting via stabilized methods like SVD are robust to ill-conditioning, alleviating many of the issues encountered when attempting to build neural surrogates of such equations.
 Also note that in this particular case, the readout matrix is fit against the same reservoir time series.
-Prediction does not need to simulate the reservoir, providing an extra acceleration.
+This means that prediction does not need to simulate the reservoir, providing an extra acceleration.

+Another advantage is the ability to use time stepping information from the solver during training.
+As noted before, not only are step sizes chosen adaptively based on minimizing a local error estimate to a specified tolerance \cite{shampine1979user}, but they also adapt to concentrate around the most stiff and numerically difficult time points of the model by incorporating the Newton convergence into the rejection framework.
+These timestamps thus provide heuristic snapshots of the most important points for training the least squares fit, whereas snapshots from uniform time steps may skip over many crucial aspects of the dynamics.